 For a patient with acute pain, the goal is to use the medications is to minimize pain and maximize function.
 The medications used most often for acute pain are anti-inflammatories, opioids, and muscle relaxants.
 Muscle relaxants lose their effectiveness in most patients in about ten days, so are rarely used for longer periods.
 The choice of opioid would depend on the severity of pain.

-The spine specialist and pain medicine specialists now have a large number of medications to help patients with pain.
-However, medications alone are never a cure for spine pain.
+While spine and pain medicine specialists have many medications to offer their patients, medications alone are never a cure for spine pain.
 Patients must take the responsibility to exercise, optimize their activity levels, and manage their weight.
 In addition, and perhaps most difficult of all, is to realize that although their pain is bad, they are not doing more harm by being active.